Denver crime rates 'skyrocket' as policing decreases, Colorado think tank says in report

 Law enforcement agencies across the country are facing staffing challenges, with 145 officers leaving the Denver Police Department in 2021 and 132 leaving in 2022, both up from 78 in 2020.

-An appropriately staffed and supported police department is essential to a prosperous city, the report said.
-Effective policing affects population growth, business development, entertainment venues, conventions, tourism and other city functions.
+An appropriately staffed and supported police department is essential to a prosperous city, the report said, adding that effective policing affects population growth, business development, entertainment venues, conventions, tourism and other city functions.

 "The public's perception of law enforcement and their safety has an outsized impact on how they view the quality of their local government," the report said.
 "When people perceive policing positively, they are more likely to feel safe and trust their local government."